friedpies/fretboard-trainer/README.md

 # How to Use

 Visit the deployed version [here](https://friedpies.github.io/fretboard-trainer/)

+- If you have a MIDI keyboard plugged in, select it from the dropdown (you can also use the keyboard display if you don't have a MIDI keyboard)
+- Set the fret range (defaults 0-12) and hit "start/reset"
+- A random fret note will be generated, try to match it on the keyboard

 If that doesn't work for some reason, built it yourself using the instructions below :)